collabnix/docker-community-extensions/README.md

 Docker Extensions lets you use third-party tools within Docker Desktop to extend its functionality.

-## "Why Developers Need Docker Extensions"?
+## Why Developers Need Docker Extensions

 - Extensions allows developers to seamlessly connect their favorite development tools to your application development and deployment workflows
 - Extensions augments Docker Desktop with debugging, testing, security, and networking functionalities, and build custom add-ons using the Extensions SDK
 - Extensions open a realm of possibilities for developers by adding a variety of tools to your development workflows